Baune8D/vagrant-vs-devbox/provision/README.md

 What software to install can be configured in the file: **install-software.ps1**

 ### **Visual Studio**
-Visual Studio 2017 Professional is installed with all available features.
+Visual Studio 2017 Community is installed with all available features.

 ### **Provision order:**
 Script: **install-essentials.ps1** (Chocolatey & Boxstarter)